Kenzouh/kenzo-cafe/README.md

 3. Loyalty Programs = programs offered in Kenzo Cafe, such as **Factory Trip** and **Trip to Switzerland** to VIP customers.

 4. npm run dev = a command used for executing custom script named "dev" defined within the scripts section of the project's package.json file.

+5. npm install -D tailwindcss = adds Tailwind CSS and its needed parts to the system.